solana-foundation/solana-improvement-documents/XXXX-template.md

 - Interaction with other features
 - Edge cases

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) and [RFC 8174](https://www.ietf.org/rfc/rfc8174.txt).

 ## Impact

 How will the implemented proposal impacts dapp developers, validators, and core contributors?